 I remember visiting the local hospital, gathering data about child mortality for Plan’s program in health, and discovering that two-thirds of all deaths, from all causes, year-after-year, were from murder.
 Two murders every day, on average, in this small town.
 I’m not sure that there are very many places, outside of areas of declared war, with those kinds of statistics.

 One night, early in our time in Tuluá, Jean and I were trying to get to sleep.
 She leaned over and asked me why there were fireworks every night… I hesitated before correcting her: that was gunfire we were hearing.

 The local newspaper, El Tabloide, like many of its kind around the world, seemed to delight in splashing photos of the victims across their front pages every week.
-I kept notebooks with clippings from El Tabloide, some of which I’ll share here:
+I kept notebooks with clippings from El Tabloide, some of which I’ll share here in a lengthy slideshow

 These are terrible headlines, describing a very violent place.
 But I certainly don’t want to leave the impression that our three years in Tuluá were a horror-show of violence and conflict – Jean and I hugely enjoyed our time there, and I learned a lot from the great Plan staff that I was lucky enough to work with.
+In particular, from Monique van’t Hek.
 They were smart, hard-working, great people, and we look back on those years very fondly…

 At the time, and even now, I often felt that the view of Colombia, and Colombians, by my own country was terribly unfair.
 While most of the causes of the terrible situation in Tuluá, and across Colombia, were to be found in the history of the country, actions by the United States certainly contributed and made things worse.